نوع مقاله : پژوهشی

 Introduction and Goal

-Groundwater plays a key role in supplying the requirements of the communities in various sectors such as drinking, industry and agriculture, etc. This resources are very important in arid and semi-arid regions that are facing with a remarkable decrease in rainfall, because aquifers are considered as the main sources of water supply for communities in these areas.
+Groundwater plays a key role in supplying the requirements of the communities in various sectors such as drinking, industry and agriculture, etc. The important of this vital resource is even greater in arid and semi-arid regions that face decrease in precipitation.
+Because aquifers are considered as the main sources of water supply for communities in these areas.
 Also, due to their location, these resources in the coastal areas are impacting by climatic changes in the interaction of land and sea, and also, at the same time they are influencing by human activities.
-Therefore, understanding the quantitative and qualitative characteristics of groundwater tables and their monitoring is necessary.
-Continuous monitoring of the groundwater network rare expensive and time consuming.
-Therefore, optimizing the monitoring network can be useful help for the mitigation of the challenges mentioned in above.
-Therefore, the main aim of the current research is optimization of the groundwater monitoring network in the Gahkom Saadatabad plain, Hormozgan province, using statistical methods.
+Therefore, understanding of the quantitative and qualitative characteristics of groundwater tables and their monitoring is necessary.
+Continuous monitoring of the groundwater network requires spending money, time, labor, and manpower, and optimizing the monitoring network can be a useful solution to reduce the aforementioned problems.
+Therefore, the research was conducted with the aim of optimization the groundwater monitoring network in the Gahkom Saadatabad plain, Hormozgan province, using statistical methods.

 Materials and Methods

-In the first step of research, we selected nine criteria (consisting of the average underground water level, average annual drop of underground water, hydraulic conductivity, density of exploitation wells, distance from the river, Geological formation, land use, distance from the fault and distance from the spring) according to guidelines of the Ministry of Energy, and as well as using the opinions of groundwater experts. including: The weight of the each of the criteria determined using the Analytical Hierarchy (AHP) method, and then a spatial map prepared for each criteria.
+In this research, first, by reviewing sources, Ministry of Energy guidelines, and using the perspective of groundwater experts, 9 criteria (consisting of the mean ground water level, mean annual drop of ground water, hydraulic conductivity, density of exploitation wells, distance from the river, Geological formation, land-use, distance from the fault and distance from the spring) were selected.
+Then, using the Analytical Hierarchy (AHP) method, each of the criteria was weighted, and a map was prepared for each of them to carry out the location process.
 In this research, TOPSIS and WASPAS multi criteria decision making models were employed to implement the process of locating observed wells.
-To evaluate the current monitoring network, the location results of the Thyssen network were drawn for each aquifer, and then the average score of the location maps in each Thyssen polygon was obtained.
-For each well and each polygon, wells with an average score of less than 0.3 were considered as unsuitable wells.
-Next, in order to ensure the correctness of the selection of unsuitable wells, Petit's homogeneity test and standard normality test were employeds.
-In the next step, the principal component analysis (PCA) method was used to determine the relative importance of 40 wells.
-After identifying the wells with low relative importance, they were excluded from further analysis, and then, the Kriging interpolation method was used to find out the standard error value due to the removal of the wells.
+Then, to evaluate the current monitoring network with location results, the Thyssen network for each aquifer was drawn.
+Also, the mean score of the location maps in each Thyssen polygon was obtained.
+For each well and each polygon, wells with the meam score of less than 0.3 were considered as unsuitable wells.
+Next, in order to ensure the accuracy of the selection of unsuitable wells, Pettitt’s homogeneity test and standard normality test were performed.
+In the next step, the principal component analysis (PCA) method was used to determine the relative importance of 40 wells in the region, and wells with low relative importance were eliminated.
+Then, the Kriging interpolation method was used to find out the standard error value due to the removal of the wells.
 Finally, clustering analysis was used to group wells with the similar characteristics.

 Results and Discussion

 The results of the AHP showed that among the 9 criteria used in the research, the density of exploitation wells with a weight = 0.217 and the distance from the fault with a weight = 0.031 were ranked as first and last ranks, respectively.
-Both of MCDM models (e.g., TOPSIS and WASPAS) provided the same accuracy.
-Overall, the comparison between the current monitoring network and optimal network, revealed that 3 wells was identified as unsuitable wells, and according to the P value of the Petit test and the standard normal test, it was determined that the selection of all three wells as wells Heterogeneous has been correct.
-The results of the PCA method revealed that six wells consising ofwells 8, 9, 15, 10, 32 and 37, were included in the group of wells with relative negative importance, and the mentioned wells were removed.
-Further, the value of the standard error after removing the less important wells showed an increase of only 14%, which did not make a noticeable difference.
-Therefore, less important wells can be removed from the network.
-Finally, 40 wells located in the Gahkom Saadatabad plain was classified into 5 clusters.
+Comparison of multi-criteria decision-making models for the location process also indicated the same accuracy of both TOPSIS and WASPAS models.
+Therefore, the mean map of the two models was prepared and used to carry out the next steps of the research.
+Based on the results of the evaluation of the current monitoring network with the results of location (optimal network), 3 wells were identified as unsuitable wells.
+Also, based on the P value of the Petit test and the standard normal test, it was determined that all three wells were correctly selected as Heterogeneous wells.
+Based on the findings obtained from the PCA method 6 wells (numbers 8, 9, 15, 10, 32, and 37), were included in the group of wells with negative relative importance, and this wells were removed.
+The size of the standard error increased by 14% after removing the unimportant wells, and there was no significant difference.
+Therefore, based on the results of this study, less important wells can be removed from the monitoring network.
+Also, 40 wells located in the Gahkom Saadatabad plain was classified into 5 clusters.

 Conclusion and Suggestions

-The main contribution of the current research is optimizing the groundwater monitoring network quantitatively and qualitatively by statistical and MCDM models.
-The results revealed that MCDM methods has high performance and accuracy and provided valuable results.
+The main objective of this research was to optimize the groundwater monitoring network from a quantitative and qualitative perspective using statistical and MCDM models.
+The results revealed the high efficiency and accuracy of MCDM methods.
 Based on the results of the location map of observed wells generated by the mentioned models, the study area was classified into 5 groups from very low priority to very high priority.
-Therefore, findings of this research can be use by watershed managers to develop monitoring network and issue new licenses to drill new wells in suitable and inappropriate places.
-Therefore, considering the importance of water monitoring in coastal areas, it is recommended to use the mentioned methods for other plains of Hormozgan province.
-Also, in order to compare different statistical, hydrological and data mining methods such as machine learning models, it is suggested to use them simultaneously in future studies.
-Also, in future studies for the construction of underground water monitoring network, it is recommended to use other effective criteria such as economic analysis criteria and the cost of constructing the monitoring network, criteria of distance and proximity to the sea, and criteria of distance and proximity to communication routes.
+Therefore, watershed managers can use the findings of this study to develop a monitoring network and issue new permits to drill new wells in suitable and unsuitable locations.
+Also, considering the importance of water monitoring in coastal areas, it is recommended to use the mentioned methods for other plains of Hormozgan province.
+In order to compare different statistical, hydrological and data mining methods such as machine learning models, it is suggested to use them simultaneously in future studies.
+On the other hand, in future studies for construction of ground water monitoring network, it is also recommended to use other effective criteria such as economic analysis criteria and the cost of constructing the monitoring network, criteria of distance and proximity to the sea, and criteria of distance and proximity to communication routes.

 کلیدواژهها [English]